Dr Kathryn Allinson

 Research interests

-Kathryn is a Research Affiliate of the Refugee Law Initiative and a Researcher on the Horizon 2020 PROTECT project.
-She has published five peer-reviewed journal articles, a number of chapters in edited volumes and writes topical blogs on legal developments in the field of migration and international law.
+Kathryn is a Research Affiliate of the Refugee Law Initiative and was a Researcher on the Horizon 2020 PROTECT project.
+She has published peer-reviewed journal articles, a number of chapters in edited volumes and writes topical blogs on legal developments in the field of migration and international law.
 She has also published numerous commentaries on the Global Compact on Migration.
 Kathryn has presented on the Global Compact at conferences at the Zoldberg Institute in New York, at the Migration Centre in Geneva and the University of Geneva as well as convening workshops with NGOs, CSOs and practitioners in London and Geneva on implementation of the Global Compacts.

 Projects and supervisions